 A: After cancer treatment, you might think about changing what you eat to reduce the risk of cancer coming back.
-There's no research that shows any particular foods or eating plan can lower the chance of the cancer coming back.
+There's no research that shows any particular foods on their own can lower the chance of the cancer coming back.